q-depot/ciXtract/README.md

 #Todo

-* implement cinder block xml
 * add osc
 * fix auto calibration
 * damping
-* use git submodule for LibXtract
 * atof used for the gui should cast to double
 * how to treat nan results?
 * data capture and export(json/xml), this is also to compare features with sonic visualiser